Skip to content

 • Backend: vlm-auto-engine (the default; resolves to vLLM async on CUDA)

-• Trade-off: higher throughput per worker; harder to bound max VRAM.
+• Trade-off: higher utilization per worker; harder to bound max VRAM.
 Watch nvidia-smi in worker logs after deploy.

 Multiple workers, one doc each (horizontal scaling)